Welcome to your Art Subject Research Guide

 Art Review

-Founded in 1949, ArtReview is one of the world’s leading international contemporary art magazines.
+Founded in 1949, ArtReview is one of the world’s leading international contemporary art magazines, dedicated to expanding contemporary art’s audience and reach, and tracing the ways it interacts with culture in general.

 Pressing Matters